Sources

 Dec.
 7: NASA's Solar Probe Plus to conduct a flyby of Venus.

-NASA "flagship mission" to be launched into the outer Solar System, possibly toward Jupter-Europa or Saturn-Titan systems.
-(The 2009 initial budget proposal)
+NASA "flagship mission" to be launched into the outer Solar System, possibly toward the Jupiter-Europa or Saturn-Titan systems.
+(A 2009 initial budget proposal, ultimately not funded.)

 Australia to send a Sundiver spacecraft into the outer layers of the Sun's corona.
 (A 2007 proposal within the Decadal Plan for Space Science drafted for the national space science committee of the Australian Academy of Science).

 The Soyuz-2/Fregat rocket to launch Europe's Marco Polo near-Earth asteroid sample return mission from Kourou.
-(A 2008 unapproved proposal from EADS Astrium)
+(A 2008 unapproved proposal from EADS Astrium; rejected by ESA in 2010.)

 Europe's retrievable cargo ship to fly its first mission capable of returning cargo from space.
-(A provisional date based on the projected funding in November 2008)
+(A provisional date based on the projected funding in November 2008, which did not materialize.)

 2018